Updated on May 14th, 2022 by Felix Martinez

 The share count shows some signs of being leaned on.
 JD.com’s ADS share count stood at ~1.36 billion in 2015, compared to ~1.60 billion as of the most recent report.
 This is not excessive, but it does give you an idea of where additional funds are being sourced.
 When the share count starts stabilizing, without the company taking on excess debt, this could indicate a turning point in capital allocation.

 Finally, when the top-line growth starts to slow, or more importantly when the bottom-line starts to show consistency, this could also be an inflection point in capital allocation.

-Over the long-term, if JD.com is able to convert is robust top-line growth into consistent bottom-line results, there may come a time when the company has excess funds available.
-At this point, the company could focus on the balance sheet, acquisitions, retiring shares or sending cash to shareholders.
+Over the long term, if JD.com is able to convert its robust top-line growth into consistent bottom-line results, there may come a time when the company has excess funds available.
+At this point, the company could focus on the balance sheet, acquisitions, retiring shares, or sending cash to shareholders.

 See the articles below for analysis on whether other stocks that currently don’t pay dividends will one day pay a dividend: